 Plastic manufacturing requires a massive industrial process, which leads to various environmental and social impacts.

-First off, we get the vast majority of plastics from non-renewable fossil fuels, by processing oil to obtain the raw material for plastics.
+First, we get the vast majority of plastics from non-renewable fossil fuels by processing oil to obtain the raw material for plastics.

 It might sound like little, but from 1950 to 2012, plastics production increased – from about 1.7 million tons to nearly 300 million tons per year.

-Finally, poorly managed plastic waste streams can contribute to the blocking of rain drains and sewers, which prevents proper drainage and increases sanitation-related risks.
+Finally, poorly managed plastic waste streams can block rain drains and sewers, which prevents proper drainage and increases sanitation-related risks.

-We can all agree that these production patterns aren’t sustainable, and this is a good reason to reduce our plastic waste.
+We can all agree that these production patterns aren’t sustainable, which is a good reason to reduce plastic waste.

 2. How plastic waste contributes to climate change

-There are three main stages of a product life cycle – production, use phase, and waste management.
+There are three main stages of a product life cycle – production, usage, and waste management.

 Production of plastics

-As we figured, to produce plastic products, we need a lot of energy resources that are obtained from nonrenewable sources, which generates greenhouse gas (GHG) emissions.
+As we figured, we need a lot of energy from non-renewable sources, which generate greenhouse gas (GHG) emissions to produce plastic products.

 A substantial percentage of plastics are designed for single use.
 So after a quick “convenient” use, it goes directly to the trash.

-And additional problem is that without proper management, many landfills represent serious hazards.
+The additional problem is that many landfills represent serious hazards without proper management.